 NASTY WOMEN Memphis is the Memphis, Tennessee representative and exhibit of Nasty Women Global Art Exhibitions and Activism, and the curators/producers of NASTY WOMEN Memphis.
 A minimum of 50% of all sales from our exhibits is donated to Planned Parenthood of Tennessee and North Mississippi.

 More than 80 exhibits have followed globally, but the original took place in Queens, NYC, after the 2016 election of Donald Trump.

 We are a group exhibition that serves to demonstrate solidarity among artists who identify with being a Nasty Woman in the face of threats to roll back women’s rights, individual rights, and reproductive rights.
 Our exhibit also serves as a fundraiser to support Planned Parenthood of Tennessee and North Mississippi, defending these rights and to echo the platform for organization after the Trump Presidential Inauguration in January 2017.

-Our second exhibit, NASTY WOMEN Memphis – Still Here.
-Still Fighting. occurred on October 19-28, 2018, at South Main Artspace in Memphis.
+NASTY WOMEN Memphis – Still Here.
+Still Fighting. occurred on October 19-28, 2018, at South Main Artspace in Memphis, Tennessee.

-- We exhibited over 50 artists and raised over $1,500 for Planned Parenthood of Tennessee and North Mississippi.
+We exhibited over 50 artists and raised over $1,500 for Planned Parenthood of Tennessee and North Mississippi, with our opening on October 19, 2018.
 We scrambled to put this second exhibit together in ten days after the confirmation of Brett Kavanaugh, but still managed to create a very notable show.